Explore All Topics

 Some monetary exchanges are not subject to the gift tax no matter their amount.
 Included in those exceptions are almost all monetary exchanges between a husband and a wife if both spouses are U.S. citizens, all money paid directly to an educational institution to cover tuition, or all money paid directly to a medical institution to cover medical expenses.
 Direct gifts made to educational and/or medical institutions can be made on behalf of any person, not just a person related to the giver.

 If you are making a gift to more than one person, the exclusion amount will apply to each person individually.
-For example, if you have four children and you give $15,000 to each one in 2019, your gifts totaling $60,000 ($15,000 x 4) will not be subject to gift taxes.
+For example, if you have two children and you give $17,000 to each one in 2023, your gifts totaling $34,000 ($17,000 x 2) will not be subject to gift taxes.
 Additionally, if you are married, you can split all gifts made to others during the year between you and your spouse.
-That means you could give $15,000 and your spouse could give another $15,000 to each child without exceeding the annual exclusion.
+That means you could give $17,000 and your spouse could give another $17,000 to each child without exceeding the annual exclusion.
 However, spouses who elect to split gifts typically must file gift tax returns.
 There are two exceptions where the donor spouse only has to file a gift tax return.
-See page 6 of Form 709 instructions for more information.

 In addition to the annual gift tax exclusion, gift givers should be aware of the basic exclusion amount.
 As the name implies, this amount refers to the amount an individual can give during their entire lifetime.
 Here’s how it works: If, during any year, your gift is above the annual threshold, you must report it as a taxable gift on IRS Form 709.
 In that case, you would apply your applicable credit to determine if you owed any gift tax.
 This amount is equal to the tax on the basic exclusion amount.
 This can reduce or eliminate both gift and estate tax.